bhendarkargaurav/Project_Notes/README.md

     16. Which database is more popularly used with Node.js?
 MongoDB is the most common database used with Node.js.
 It is a NoSQL, cross-platform, document-oriented database that provides high performance, high availability, and easy scalability.

+2. Why use Express.Js?
+Express.js is a lightweight Node.js framework that gives us ability to create server-side web applications faster and smarter.
+The main reason for choosing Express is its simplicity, minimalism, flexibility, and scalability characteristics.
+It provides easy setup for middlewares and routing.

     gaurav
     Elements in an array can be modified by assigning a new value to their corresponding index.
 Git